RiffleSystems/riffle-website/src/pages/essays/prelude.md

 What if we instead combined both "UI state" and "app state" into a single state management system?
 This unified approach could help with managing a reactive query system—if queries need to react to UI state, then the database needs to somehow be aware of that UI state.
 Such a system could also present a unified system model to a developer, e.g. allow them to view the entire state of a UI in a debugger.

 It would still be useful to configure state along various dimensions: persistence, sharing across users, etc. But in a unified system, these could just be lightweight checkboxes, not entirely different systems.
 This configurability could have concrete benefits—for example, it's often useful to persist UI state, like the currently active tab in an app.
 Also, in modern real-time collaborative apps, UI state like cursor position or hover state is sometimes shared among clients.
-A unified approach to state could accommodate these kinds of changes without needing to move the UI state to an entirely separate "app state" database.
+A unified approach to state could accommodate these kinds of changes more easily.

 ## Our prototype system

 - *Goal: prototype the experience of building an app in this style, learn about the problem*
 - *important: this is not the final thing! and it's nowhere close to a product*